Welcome to VMIAC

 Zero Tolerance for Sexual Assault: A safe admission for women

-VMIAC has completed the survey and would like to acknowledge and thank all the women who participated in the study, the Helen McPherson Smith Trust for their generosity in funding the project, Terri McNeilage who undertook the project and the Advisory committee who provided Terri with support.
+VMIAC would like to acknowledge and thank all the women who participated in the study, the Helen McPherson Smith Trust for their generosity in funding the project, Terri McNeilage who undertook the project and the Advisory Committee that supported the work.

-The Minister for Mental Health, Mary Wooldridge recently announced an additional approach to mental health reform.
-A partnership between VMIAC, the consumer workforce and the Department of Health has been formed to identify the issues of concern to the consumer community and engage in dialogue with consumer representatives regarding health policy, planning and program development with the aim of improving the experiences and outcomes for mental health consumers.
+The Minister for Mental Health, Mary Wooldridge, has demonstrated her commitment to hearing the voice of people with lived experience by establishing the Consumer Partnership Forum.
+The partnership between VMIAC, the consumer workforce and the Department of Health has been formed to identify the issues of concern to the consumer community and to enable the DoH to engage in dialogue with consumer representatives regarding health policy, planning and program development with the aim of improving the experiences and outcomes for people with lived experience.